jrpotter/notebook/notes/c17/types/index.md

 ## Overview

-Types in C are categorized corresponding to a hierarchy with a foundation comprising of the [[simple|simple types]].
+Types in C are categorized corresponding to a hierarchy with a foundation comprising of the [[#Simple Types|simple types]].
 These types are then grouped and further categorized until we reach the top of the hierarchy consisting of all types.

 %%ANKI
 Basic